codreanualexei/STR-SmartContracts-latest/README.md

 - `treasury`: Treasury address for royalty collection
 - `splitterFactory`: Factory for creating royalty splitters
 - `_domainToTokenId`: Mapping from domain names to token IDs
+- `_tokenIdToDomain`: Reverse mapping from token IDs to domain names

 ### Functions